scollinselliott/eratosthenes/README.md

 “type” has flexibility.
 While only one “type” at a time can be estimated with `gibbs_ad_type()`, here, a “type” can be defined on the basis of:

-- One or more `id` in the finds list.
+- One or more `id` in the `assemblage` object.
-- One or more `type` in the finds list.
+- One or more `type` in the `assemblage` object.

-That is, one can pool together multiple finds as a type on the basis of their `id`, even if they were not so explicitly given a `type` in the finds object.
+That is, one can pool together multiple finds as a type on the basis of their `id`, even if they were not explicitly given a `type` as such initially.
 Similarly, one can pool together more than one type of artifact, e.g., if one is dealing with multiple subtypes and one wants to evaluate them as a single type (e.g., pooling the labels of “Late Greco-Italic amphora”, “MGS V amphora”, “MGS VI amphora” into a single type).

-The function works on the principle of the presence/absence of the specified type in a given context.
+The function works from the principle of the presence/absence of the specified type in a given context.
 First, it identifies all contexts in the sequences to which it has been assigned (i.e., been deposited).
 Then, it uses a stipulated rule to identify the earliest moment of